rugbyprof/2143-ObjectOrientedProgramming/binary_trees.md

 children of that node.
 In the tree above, nodes `log/`, `spool/`, and `yp/` are the children of node `var/`.
 - ***Parent***
     - A node is the parent of all the nodes it connects to with outgoing edges.
-In Figure 6.2 the node var/ is the parent of nodes log/, spool/, and yp/.
+In the tree above the node `var/` is the parent of nodes `log/`, `spool/`, and `yp/`.

 - ***Sibling***
     - Nodes in the tree that are children of the same parent are said to be siblings.
 The nodes